turboapps/docs/server/hub_server/b-administration_hub_server.md

 ![](/docs/server/hub_server/admin-workspaces-admin-users.png)

 The **Users** page lists all user and user group permissions that have been added to the workspace and provides management options such as adding and deleting permissions.
-Granting **User** permissions will allow that user or user group to access the workspace, while granting **Administrator** permissions will allow that user or user group to access the workspace administration.
+Granting **User** permissions will allow that user or user group to access the workspace, while granting **Administrator** permissions will allow that user or user group to access the workspace administration site.

 #### Reports